 Our products expose us to potential product liability, warranty liability, and personal injury claims, as well as litigation relating to the use or misuse of our products.
 These include allegations of defects in manufacturing and design, failure to warn of inherent dangers in the product itself or activities associated with the product, product performance issues, and negligence and strict liability.
 In addition, we could be subject to future litigation arising out of the criminal misuse of our firearms.
 If successful, such claims could have a material adverse effect on our business, operating results, and financial condition.
-Although we maintain product liability claims may exceed the amount of insurance coverage available to us.
+Although we maintain product liability insurance in amounts that we believe are reasonable, we may not be able to maintain such insurance on acceptable terms, if at all, and product liability claims may exceed the amount of insurance coverage available to us.
 Because we manufacture and sell firearms, insurance carriers may decide not to insure our products or our company in the future.
 In addition, our reputation may be adversely affected by such claims, whether or not successful, including potential negative publicity about our products.
 Due to the nature of our products, we anticipate that we will continue to be involved in litigation, including product liability cases and claims in the future.